praclet/ctf_osint/challenges/level03/follow_me/follow_me.md

 What was that noise?
 Seems like the phone just rang and we received a text message.

 *"Clap clap.
-You've done well so far just because I let you so!
+You've done well so far, but just because I allowed you to!
 I challenged you on purpose.
 Yeah.
 All this little game was all made up indeed.
 Let's see if you are as skilled as you pretend to be.
 I left something for you in this phone: the GPS data of my daily walk.
 I enjoy my daily walk a lot.
 Can you find the location of my hacker headquarters?
 It has a very special name.
-Find me and I promise I'll explain you why I'm so angry towards 42."*
+Find me and I promise I'll explain to you why I'm so angry towards 42."*

-In a hurry, you download the dataset and start to look for the headquarters'location.
+In a hurry, you download the dataset and start to look for the headquarters' location.

 To solve this challenge, submit the SHA-256 hash of the location's name.